 There are a wide range of pest traps available on the market, each varying slightly with the benefits they provide.

 A very common, affordable option is the snap trap.
 This is your typical mouse trap, generally set with peanut butter or cheese.
-Snap traps can be effective but can be less predictable from a humane kill perspective.
+Snap traps can be effective but can be less predictable from a quick-kill perspective.
 A mouse simply needs to run across a trap, towards food for it to be set off.
 This means that a mouse could only have one limb on the trigger, which generally results in injury to the mouse rather than a clean kill.

 Why does it matter?